Malynda Hale: Early life

-Hale was born and raised in Santa Barbara, California to Diane Hale and James Hale.
+Hale was born and raised in Santa Barbara, California, to Diane Hale and James Hale.
 She is the younger of two daughters.
-Hale was raised in the AME church where she began singing at the age of 5.
-She started playing piano at age 7 and writing her own songs at 9 years old.
-She participated in school choir, school theatre productions and community theatre productions throughout high school.
-She was the lead in two high school productions and had supporting roles the other two years.
-After graduating from Dos Pueblos High School in 2003, Hale attended Azusa Pacific University where she majored in vocal performance (opera) with a minor in musical theater.
-Hale has stated numerous times that opera training has given her the stamina to perform pop music for longer periods of time.
-During her junior year of college, Hale took a semester off in order to perform live and work on an album.
-She performed at reputable venues in Los Angeles in order to gain experience.
-She returned to Azusa Pacific University the following year in order to complete her degree.
-She graduated in 2007 with a bachelor's degree in vocal performance and a minor in musical theatre at the age of 20.
+She was raised in the African Methodist Episcopal (AME) Church, where she began singing at the age of five.
+She later learned to play piano and began writing songs as a child.

+Hale participated in school choir, theater, and community productions throughout her youth, performing in both lead and supporting roles during high school.
+She graduated from Dos Pueblos High School in 2003.

+She attended Azusa Pacific University, where she majored in vocal performance (opera) and minored in musical theatre.
+During her time in college, she took a semester leave to perform live and develop original music, including performances at venues in Los Angeles.
+She returned to complete her studies and graduated in 2007 with a bachelor’s degree in vocal performance.